Barbie as the Island Princess: Reception

 Paul Mavis of DVD Talk wrote, "Barbie as The Island Princess is a well-executed CGI animated fantasy with a sweet, tender, believable approach to its love story that will no doubt make little girls sigh with delight."
 Catherine Dawson March of The Globe and Mail called the film "enchanting" and considered its songs to be "on par with Barbie as the Princess and the Pauper".

 Common Sense Media's Nancy Davis Kho wrote of the film, "parents can rest assured that the subject matter is entertaining and kid-appropriate, and put their energies toward worrying about all the commercialism surrounding it."
 Kho praised the animation and "lush original score", and wrote that Ro and Luciana are positive role models.

 Video game

 Barbie as the Island Princess is a 2007 platform video game based on the movie for PlayStation 2, Microsoft Windows, Wii, Nintendo DS, and Game Boy Advance.
-Developed by Lithuanian video game company Ivolgamus and published by Activision, it is a collection of 28 different mini-games.
+Developed by Lithuanian video game company Ivolgamus and published by Activision, most of the versions were a collection of 28 different mini-games.
+The Nintendo DS version featured only 12 minigames, which IGN's Lucas Thomas noted was far too short of an experience and could be completed "within a couple of car rides."